trinodb/trino/presto-docs/src/main/sphinx/develop/group-provider.rst

     custom-property1=custom-value1
     custom-property2=custom-value2

-With that file in place, Presto will attempt user group name resolution, and will be able to use the group names while evaluating access control rules.
+With that file in place, Trino will attempt user group name resolution, and will be able to use the group names while evaluating access control rules.